 Data that is not shared is information entered by one provider that is not visible to other providers using HMIS.
 Data must not be shared by programs that provide services to unaccompanied minors, or legal services.
 Individual client enrollments that have been shared can be changed to not shared at the client’s request.

-Not Shared Data is information entered by one partner agency that is not visible to other partner agencies using HMIS.
-Programs that serve victims of domestic violence, individuals with HIV/AIDS, provide youth services, or legal services must enter data as Not Shared.
-Further, programs that provide youth services and legal services may enter clients as “unnamed.”
-Individual client records that have been shared can be changed to not shared at the client’s request.

 Confidential Data at the Partner Agency Level